Britain's Got Talent: Judges and presenters

-On 2 January 2012, the producers revealed its decision to adopt the use of a fourth judge for the programme's format, announcing that both Cowell and Holden would now be joined by David Walliams and Alesha Dixon for the sixth series (with the latter moving to the talent show after deciding to leave BBC's Strictly Come Dancing).
+On 2 January 2012, the producers revealed its decision to adopt the use of a fourth judge for the programme's format again, announcing that both Cowell and Holden would now be joined by David Walliams and Alesha Dixon for the sixth series (with the latter moving to the talent show after deciding to leave BBC's Strictly Come Dancing).
 During filming in February, Holden was unable to attend the London auditions, due to having given birth to her daughter at that time which had led to her suffering some after-effects from her pregnancy.
-As a result, actress and model Carmen Electra served as a guest judge.
+As a result, American actress and model Carmen Electra served as a guest judge.
 In subsequent series, the line-up remained as Cowell, Holden, Walliams and Dixon.
 No further incidents occurred except for the eighth series in 2014 when Cowell missed the first day of the Manchester auditions, leading to Ant & Dec filling in for him.
 He was also absent for the final day of the London auditions.
 In the tenth series in 2016, Cowell was late for an audition, and was temporarily replaced by Walliams' mother Kathleen (who was in attendance that day).
 In September, October and December 2020, Cowell was absent from the series 14 live rounds and the Christmas Spectacular, following an accident that left him recovering from a back injury.
 He was replaced in these episodes by Ashley Banjo.

 In 2022, it was reported that Walliams would be leaving the show after ten series.
 In 2023, it was announced that Bruno Tonioli would replace Walliams.
+In July 2025, it was announced that Tonioli was set to quit and would not be returning for the 2026 series due to schedule conflicts.
+On 1 September 2025, KSI was officially confirmed as a full time judge replacing Tonioli due to his scheduling conflicts in the U.S.